Skip to content

 Disk Eviction

-The service manages disk space using LRU eviction:
+The service manages disk space using multiple background processes:

 • When disk usage exceeds 85%, the oldest artifacts are deleted until usage drops to 70%